Grichuk breaks tie in 8th, Blue Jays beat Orioles 5-4

 Hernández tied it with an RBI single in the fourth, and Gurriel added a two-out, two-run single.

 Both hits came off Baltimore right-hander Matt Harvey, who allowed four runs and six hits in four innings.
-Harvey walked one and failed to strike out a batter, the first time that’s happened in 27 starts this season.

 Austin Wynns cut it to 4-3 with an RBI single off Tayler Saucedo in the sixth.
-Trey Mancini tied it with an RBI double off Joakim Soria in the seventh.
+Trey Mancini tied it with an RBI double against Joakim Soria in the seventh.

 SEPTEMBER CALL-UPS